-Leukocyte of small size and rounded nucleus which is normally present in lymphatic tissues and blood.
+Small-sized leukocytes and rounded nuclei are typically present in lymphatic tissues and blood.

-Lymphocyte, type of white blood cell (leukocyte) that is of fundamental importance in the immune system because lymphocytes are the cells that determine the specificity of the immune response to infectious microorganisms and other foreign substances.
+The lymphocyte type of white blood cell (leukocyte) is of fundamental importance in the immune system because lymphocytes are the cells that determine the specificity of the immune response to infectious microorganisms and other foreign substances.

 In human adults, lymphocytes account for approximately 20 to 40 percent of the total number of white blood cells.

 They are found in the circulation and are also concentrated in central lymphoid organs and tissues, such as the spleen, tonsils, and lymph nodes, where the initial immune response is likely to occur.

 The two main types of lymphocytes are B lymphocytes and T lymphocytes, or B cells and T cells.
 Both originate from stem cells in the bone marrow and are initially similar in appearance.